DeadlyChambers/airmessage-dns/README.md

+If you are running a custom implementation of Airmessage and you have a domain in Route 53 with an Alias record that is pointing to your IP address.
+Update a few Values to reflect your aws account, local credentials, and local Mac configuration to create a service that will use launchd to ensure the Alias record is updated when your public up is changed.

 # Setting up a job with launchctl on mac
 Assuming you have copied all of these files over to ~/scripts folder.
 You will want to ensure you update the com.airmessage.dns file to your liking.
 Replace